willigarneau/procedural-city/README.md

 Windows 10 2018
 ```

-<b>OpenCV</b>
+<b>OpenGL</b>

-You can find the last version of OpenCV by following this [link](https://www.opencv.org/)
+You can find the last version of OpenCV by following this [link](https://www.opengl.org/)

-<b>Cuda</b>

-Installing Cuda in Visual Studio is a real pain.
-I recommend you to use an existing project if you don't wanna waste time.
+<b>FreeGlut</b>

+All informations about this library can be found on http://freeglut.sourceforge.net/.

+<b>Glew</b>

+All informations about this library can be found on http://glew.sourceforge.net/

+<b>GLM</b>

+All informations about this library can be found on https://glm.g-truc.net/0.9.9/index.html

+<b>SOIL</b>

+All informations about this library can be found on https://www.khronos.org/opengl/wiki/Image_Libraries

 ---